Faculty and Staff Updates

 Gail Nelson has been a part of the Mathematics Department since 1988.
 Since joining the department she has taught a wide range of courses, including Topology, Abstract Algebra, Partial Differential Equations, and Set Theory, although her first love continues to be Real Analysis.
 On her last sabbatical she turned her notes from our Real Analysis 2 course into a draft of a textbook and is planning to complete that project on her next leave.
 She is the co-author of a book, "Recurrence and Topology" (with John Alongi).
 Outside of her mathematical life, Gail continues to spend a lot of time playing her violin.
 For several years she has spent a week each summer at the Adult Chamber Music Camp at Interlochen, MI.
 And for those who know Gail, she is still hoping to learn everything about the Cantor Set, and welcomes any insights you may have.

-Sam Patterson is in his 23rd year at Carleton.
-His research is in an area of Dynamical Systems, in particular consequences of homoclinic phenomena in three and higher dimensions.
+Sam Patterson is in his 26nd year at Carleton.
+His research areas are Dynamical Systems and applications to mathematical biology.
 Sam is also working with Carleton students on a translation of the first book on calculus: l'Analyse des Infiniment Petits pour l'Intelligence des Lignes Courbes written by the Marquis de l'Hôpital in 1696.
 Sam enjoys teaching all of the courses offered in our department, especially those relating to applied mathematics and mathematical physics.
-This year he is mentoring a comps group studying spontaneous emergence of synchrony among weakly coupled biological oscillators.
+Next year he is mentoring a comps group studying spontaneous emergence of synchrony among weakly coupled biological oscillators.
 When not doing mathematics, Sam loves to cook, canoe the north country, and forage for wild mushrooms.

 Katie St. Clair